Christmas and New Year Cruises

 - Buy this: A Caganer.
 These small nativity scene figurines, squatting with trousers dropped, are cheeky in more ways than one.

 - Skip this: Ice skating at Plaza Cataluna.
 Check out the spectaculap Christmas light show at Torre Agbar instead.

 - When is open: 30th Nov-23 Dec.

 Brussels Christmas market Winter Wonders with its spectacular ice rink and light show is well known and quite popular.
-Through the 2-kilometers course around the historic town centre, Brussels' Winter Wonders offers unique ambiance, fairy-tale lighting, delicious dishes, quality activities, and discovery of other cultures during the event.
+Through the 2-km course around the historic town centre, Brussels' Winter Wonders offers unique ambiance, fairy-tale lighting, delicious dishes, quality activities, and discovery of other cultures during the event.
 Each year, a different guest is invited to set up market-within-the-market and share some its own traditions.
 Some of the past invitees are Lapland, Quebec, Provence and Tallinn.
 Brussels' Christmas market was founded in 2002.
 The theatrics include sound-and-light nightly show on Grand Place as well as a market surrounding Bourse (Stock Exchange) along Place Sainte Catherine.
-The big-wheel illuminates with 18,000 lights, and 200-feet-long skating rink is great.
+The big wheel illuminates with 18,000 lights, and 200-ft-long skating rink is great.
 Try the traditional caricoles (peppery winkles or whelks), Belgian fluffy waffles and fries, seasonal croustillons (doughnuts), and two most welcome Belgium's additions to world cuisine: powerful beer and fine chocolates.

 - Best for: Food.
 A wide range of European foods are found at Winter Wonderland's 240 stalls, providing nourishment for those determined to waik the full 2 kms the market stretches along.